elia-crocetta/Scoreboard_Android/README.md

 # [ENG] ⚽ Scoreboard

-Scoreboard is an Android app built in **Kotlin** with **Single Activity** architecture, designed to manage an interactive football match scoreboard with realistic match experience.
+Scoreboard is an Android app built in **Kotlin** with **Single Activity** architecture, designed to manage an interactive Subbuteo match scoreboard with realistic match experience.

 ---